Talking about death isn't easy, but it's an important conversation to have with your loved ones. We're here to help.

 "Hey, what do you think about organ donation?
 I saw something that said one person can save up to 8 lives...
 I think that's something I'd like to do.
 What do you think?"

-"I've been seeing a lot of posts about organ donation saving people on Facebook, so I decided to look into the facts about it.
+"I've been seeing a lot of posts on social media about organ donation saving people, so I decided to look into the facts about it.
 To be honest, it kind of scared me before, but now I think it's something I might like to do.
 Did you know [insert debunked myth]..."

 Everyone's conversation is going to be different and unique to them.
 However, it's an important conversation to have to ensure that your family and friends know what you want should anything ever happen to you.
 Likewise, you'll feel much better knowing what your loved one's wishes are in case you're ever in a situation to make those decisions.